William Wordsworth: Wordsworth's poetic philosophy

-Thou, like the morning, in thy saffron coat,/ Bright gowan, and marsh-marigold, farewell!"
+Thou, like the morning, in thy saffron coat, Bright gowan, and marsh-marigold, farewell!"
 (L. 19–22).

-This kind of conversational tone persists throughout the poet's poetic journey, which positions him as a man in society who speaks to the purpose of communion with the very common mass of that society.
+This kind of conversational tone persists throughout the poet's career, which positions him as a man in society who speaks to the purpose of communion with the very common mass of that society.
 Again; "Preface to Lyrical Ballads" is the evidence where the poet expresses why he is writing and what he is writing and what purpose it will serve humanity.

 Laureateship and other honours

 Wordsworth remained a formidable presence in his later years.
-In 1837, the Scottish poet and playwright Joanna Baillie reflected on her long acquaintance with Wordsworth.
+In 1837 the Scottish poet and playwright Joanna Baillie reflected on her long acquaintance with Wordsworth.
 "He looks like a man that one must not speak to unless one has some sensible thing to say.
 However, he does occasionally converse cheerfully & well, and when one knows how benevolent & excellent he is, it disposes one to be very much pleased with him."

 In 1838, Wordsworth received an honorary doctorate in Civil Law from the University of Durham.
 The following year he was awarded the same honorary degree by the University of Oxford, when John Keble praised him as the "poet of humanity", praise greatly appreciated by Wordsworth.
 (It has been argued that Wordsworth was a significant influence on Keble's immensely popular book of devotional poetry, The Christian Year (1827).)
 In 1842, the government awarded him a Civil List pension of £300 a year.

 Following the death of Robert Southey in 1843, Wordsworth became Poet Laureate.
-He initially refused the honour, saying that he was too old, but accepted when the Prime Minister, Robert Peel, assured him that "you shall have nothing required of you".
+He initially refused the honour, saying that he was too old, but accepted when the prime minister, Robert Peel, assured him that "you shall have nothing required of you".
 Wordsworth thus became the only poet laureate to write no official verses.
 The sudden death of his daughter Dora in 1847 at age 42 was difficult for the ageing poet to take, and in his depression, he ultimately gave up writing new material.